danmayer/blog2ebook/README.md

 ## TODO

-  * one input for any URL then detect if it is a single article or a feed.
-You can then provide the best option / conversion by default.
   * this crashes it 'http://37signals.com/svn/posts/3535-beyond-the-default-rails-environments'
   * add exception monitoring
   * 'http://codeascraft.com/feed/' doesn't include full article text, possibly gather some from feed them hit article URL for full article content
-  * Add ability to preview
-  * Support converting github repos to kindle formatted books
   * Crashes on single article 'http://www.washingtonpost.com/blogs/wonkblog/wp/2013/06/10/going-to-college-is-worth-it-even-if-you-drop-out/'
   * Stripe purchase integration
   * Support multiple book formats possibly using Calibre for converting
-  * improve default styles around the example formatted page it gives a bad impression.
   * Support file upload to package up and publish book to amazon, or at least allow authors to preview on kindle.
 This would be work to support / Steve / Erin guides.

 ## Contributing